Group Testing: An Information Theory Perspective: Belief propagation

-\rev{ A distinct but related approach to belief propagation is based on generating samples from $\PP(\K \mid \vc{y})$ via Markov Chain Monte Carlo (MCMC).
-To our knowledge, the MCMC approach to group testing was initiated by Knill {\em et al.}~\cite{knill1996mcmc}; see also \cite{schliep2003dna} and \cite{furon2012mcmc} for related follow-up works.
-Each of these papers uses the notion of Gibbs sampling: A randomly-initialized set $\K_0 \subseteq \{1,\dotsc,n\}$ is sequentially updated by choosing an item in $\{1,\dotsc,n\}$ (e.g., uniformly at random) and deciding whether it should be added or removed (or unchanged) from the set.
+\rev{ A distinct but related approach to belief propagation is based on generating samples from $\PP(\K \mid \vc{y})$ via Markov chain Monte Carlo (MCMC).
+To our knowledge, the MCMC approach to group testing was initiated by Knill, Schliep, and Torney \cite{knill1996mcmc}; see also \cite{schliep2003dna} and \cite{furon2012mcmc} for related follow-up works.
+These papers use the notion of Gibbs sampling: A randomly-initialized set $\K_0 \subseteq \{1,\dotsc,n\}$ is sequentially updated by choosing an item in $\{1,\dotsc,n\}$ (e.g., uniformly at random) and deciding whether it should be added or removed (or unchanged) from the set.
 Specifically, this decision is made based on a posterior calculation using Bayes rule, analogously to the belief propagation updates.

 The Gibbs sampling procedure is designed to produce a Markov chain with stationary distribution $\PP(\K \mid \vc{y})$, so that after sufficiently many iterations, the set being maintained is also approximately distributed according to $\PP(\K \mid \vc{y})$.
-After taking numerous samples of sets from this distribution, the most commonly-occurring items are taken to be the final estimate $\Khat$.
-Similarly to BP, a theoretical analysis of MCMC appears to be challenging, but the empirical performance is strong in simulations. }
+After taking numerous samples of sets from this distribution, the most commonly-occurring items are taken to be the final estimate $\Khat$.} Similarly to belief propagation, most studies on MCMC have lacked theory and been based on empirical evaluation.
+However, a notable exception is the recent work of Lovig and Zadik \cite{lovig2024mcmc} studying the theory of MCMC in the noiseless setting; the details are deferred to Section \ref{sec:computation}.

+Yet another related decoding strategy is \emph{generalized approximate message passing} (GAMP), which has had considerable success in related areas such as compressed sensing.
+Its use in group testing was explored in \cite{cao2023gamp,goenka2021contact,karimi2022noisy}, all of which allowed the incorporation of additional prior information (see Section \ref{sec:prior} for further discussion).
+These works again focused on empirical evaluation rather than theoretical guarantees.